-During the year ended January 31, 2024, financing costs totaled \$2,658,369 compared to \$3,711,406 for the comparative period.
+- Salaries and fees decreased by \$971,657 during the year ended January 31, 2025, compared to the comparative period, the difference being attributable to a reduction in bonuses awarded to senior management in 2025 compared to 2024 and a reduction in management numbers partially offset by a termination payment to Mr. Christopher Wallace. - During the year ended January 31, 2025, financing costs totaled \$2,087,823 compared to \$2,658,369 for the comparative period.
 The financing costs related mainly to interest charges related to the Ramu Mine non-recourse debt.
-The decrease in financing cost is due to the decrease in the underlying liability.
+The decrease in financing cost is due to the decrease in the underlying liability. - During the year ended January 31, 2025, the Company recorded a gain of \$631,557 pursuant to the settlement agreement with the Milewski Parties'.